exercism/javascript/exercises/concept/elyses-analytic-enchantments/.docs/introduction.md

 // => 1
 ```

-Some other helpful built-in [methods][mdn-array-methods] that are available are shown below.
+Some other helpful built-in methods that are available to analyze an array are shown below.
+See [MDN][mdn-array-methods] for a full list of array methods.

 ## `includes`